wwmoraes/site/content/radar/java.md

 vendors.
 The following decades also witnessed the beef about web standards - something that's far from over, but its far less pronounced these days.

-In that context, Java was born in 1995 to solve it all with the promise of coding once and running everywhere.
-Even its ominous installer tries to sell that to this very day.
+In that context, Java born in 1995 to solve it all with the promise of coding once and running everywhere.
+Even its ominous installer tries to sell that to date.

 Java took the market by storm: developers started learning it and graduation classes soon picked up the trend.
 Sun Microsystems, then owner of Java's rights,